Emergency

 Emergency Safety Solutions (ESS) is working to eliminate disabled vehicle crashes with its new intelligent emergency communications feature for stationary, distressed vehicles called the “Hazard Enhanced Location Protocol,” or H.E.L.P.® for short.

-The regulatory compliant H.E.L.P. solution combines onboard intelligence to drive two forms of highly effective communication to make your disabled vehicle more visible:
+The regulatory compliant H.E.L.P. solution combines onboard intelligence to drive two forms of highly effective communication to make disabled vehicles more visible:

-1) H.E.L.P.® Lighting Alerts in the form of highly conspicuous emergency-based lighting output, and
+1) H.E.L.P.® Lighting Alerts - highly conspicuous emergency-based lighting output

-2) H.E.L.P.® Digital Alerts sent to oncoming vehicles via GPS-based mapping applications
+2) H.E.L.P.® Digital Alerts - sent to oncoming vehicles via GPS-based mapping applications and their in-dash head units

-These features deliver advanced warning to oncoming traffic -- giving approaching drivers minutes, not just milliseconds, to more safely respond to the disabled vehicle.
+These features deliver advanced warning to oncoming traffic -- giving approaching drivers much more time to safely respond to disabled vehicles.

 NFL Legend and ESS Spokesperson Joe Theismann with an important message about the dangers we all face when our vehicle becomes disabled.
-Hazard lights haven't changed since their introduction 70 years ago and are woefully inadequate when it comes to protecting stranded drivers on our roadways.
-But the good news is H.E.L.P. is on the way.
+The good news is H.E.L.P.® is here is to keep drivers and occupants safe.

 The effectiveness of visual clarity is driven by an optimized combination of flash rate, light volume, color and intensity.